sarut0bi/playDrums/api.md

 ## switchContext

 Allows switching between tabs using URL or page title in all opened Window.
-Will return the first matching tab.
+Will switch to the first matching tab.

 ### Parameters